mrofiqfdilah/mrofiqfdilah/README.md

         <about>
             Software Engineer with 1.5 years of hands-on experience, serving both international and national clients.
             Major in Informatics Engineering with 10+ achievements in coding competitions.
-            Passionate about Web Apps, Web3, and Web Security.
+            Passionate about Web Apps, Web3, and Web exploitation.
         </about>
         <stack>
             <technologies>Laravel, Express JS, React JS, Flutter, Tailwind CSS</technologies>